i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/README.md

 ## 4. Wait for PSU Power Up and Device Start Up in Code

-* Power supply unit, PSU power up timing is depended on the circuit specification.
+* Power supply unit power up timing is depended on the circuit specification.

 * Refer to MCU datasheet for device start up timing, $T_{DSU}$.
   - Total device start up timing is acquired from Figure 5-3: Reset Start-Up Sequence in page 49 which is from power-up timer timing, $T_{PWRT}$  and oscillator start-up timer timing, $T_{OST}$.